 I’d like to thank Kathleen for hosting me during this virtual tour, in honor of Digital Publishing Virtual Summit, where we feature 20 world-renowned book marketing experts.
 Today I’ll be talking about current trends in the Digital Publishing world.
 Tablets Are Destroying Stories by Micah Baldwin.
 I spend the majority of my day with creators, authors and publishers.

 E-magazine.
 Ebooks.
 Book apps.
 Pdf to app services.
 Workshop.
 5 Digital Publishing App Trends to Watch in 2012.
+Erik Loehfelm is the executive director of user experience at Universal Mind, where he leads the design team in developing new, immersive app experiences for a variety of devices.
+He is also a leading voice in the digital publishing industry.
+Follow Erik @eloehfelm and read his blog.
+Digital publishing grew tremendously in 2011.
 Adults Now Spend More Time With Mobile Devices Than With Print Media.
+Adults are spending more time with their mobile devices than they're spending with print media, according to a report released Monday by eMarketer.
 More Thoughts on Magazines and Publishing on the iPad.
+My takedown of the poor iPad experiences offered by major magazine publishers resonated with the audience.
 Encyclopedia Britannica Calls Off Its Print Edition And Goes Digital.